markvital/ahrefs-test/data/readme.md

 3. **Ahrefs volume history** — `scripts/fetch-search-history.js` collects the ten-year volume trend for each additive and writes `searchHistory.json`.
 It also updates the `searchSparkline` array inside `props.json` for quick access on the grid view.

 The scripts are idempotent and can be re-run to refresh the dataset.
 Each script expects the `data/` directory to exist and will create per-additive folders as needed.

+## Non-E-numbered additives

+Some Open Food Facts records describe ingredient families or additive blends that do not correspond to a single EU E-number.
+These are documented in [`non-e-numbered-additives.md`](./non-e-numbered-additives.md) so they can be reviewed or mapped to specific authorised additives without blocking enrichment scripts.